mariannetsr/General-Assembly/Projects/Capstone_Project/README.md

 ## Datasets

 - [Gun Violence Archive](https://www.gunviolencearchive.org/): Gun violence incidents from January 2014 to March 2018.
-This dataset was downloaded from [Kaggle](https://www.kaggle.com/jameslko/gun-violence-data) but it was originally scraped from the Gun Violence Archive.
+This dataset was downloaded from [Kaggle](https://www.kaggle.com/jameslko/gun-violence-data) but it was originally scraped from the Gun Violence Archive. *Note: this dataset is too large to be uploaded to Github so it's missing in the data folder.*
 - [US Census Bureau](https://www.census.gov/): US State popluation from 2010-2019.
 - [Gun Control Provisions](https://www.kaggle.com/jboysen/state-firearms): Data covers gun provisions in all 50 US states from 1991-2017.
 0/1 (absence/presence) is encoded on 133 provisions across 50 states, by state and by year.
 For simplicity, I used `lawtotal` i.e. total number of provisions by state and by year for this project.
 - [270 to Win](https://www.270towin.com/states/): Election results from 2000 to 2016 for each state.
 This dataset lists the percentage of votes the democrats and republicans received in each state.